 The Covid-19 pandemic in Russia halted this magical bustle for months, but now the government is focusing on the safe and secure recovery of the tourism sector by attracting the influx of tourists.
 The priority is the health of its people and the travelers, the non-negotiable factor in the reopening.

-Read below for a detailed post-Covid travel guide to Russia for your post-pandemic travel planning.
+Read below for a detailed information on Russia travel restrictions for your post-pandemic travel planning.

 According to a statement issued by the Russian government authorities on 27th January 2021, the continued effort to resume tourist operations is ongoing while prioritizing the health of travelers and residents.
 From cinemas to amusement parks, most attractions in the state are operating limited capacity and hours to make sure that the visitors can enjoy their excursions safely.
 Here is a list of the Russia travel advisory updates issued by the state government of Russia under the new stage of reopening: